Invoca/developer-docs/source/api_documentation/conversion_reporting_email.rst

 The affiliate or publisher ID and advertiser campaign ID are required.

-For more information on possible parameters and how the matching call is found, see ﻿[Conversion Reporting API](/docs/rest/conversion-reporting).
+For more information on possible parameters and how the matching call is found, see `Conversion Reporting API <conversion_reporting.html>`_.

 Reply Message
 -------------